Xecuss/arcaea-lib/README.md

 ```typescript
 let res: IArcRankResponse = await arc.getFriendsRank(song_id,difficulty);
 ```
-difficulty is a number in the range 0-2, 0 = past, 1 = present, 2 = future.
+difficulty is a enumeration value.

 You can find song_id from songList.